Eugenio Schuster is Professor in the Department of Mechanical Engineering and Mechanics at Lehigh University.

 He is the recipient of the National Science Foundation (NSF) CAREER Award for his work on "Nonlinear Control

 of Plasmas in Nuclear Fusion."

-Prof. Schuster has been designated by the U.S. Department of Energy (DOE) as a member of the Integrated Operation Scenarios
+Moreover, he has been designated by the U.S. Department of Energy (DOE) as an expert member of the Integrated Operation Scenarios (IOS)

-Topical Group within the International Tokamak Physical Activity (ITPA).
-He is currently serving as Deputy Leader of the
+Topical Group within the International Tokamak Physics Activity (ITPA).
+He is currently serving as Co-Chair of the ITPA-IOS Topical Group.

 Prof. Schuster is an expert in control theory with emphasis on nonlinear and saturated control; distributed parameter control; real-time optimization; reduced-order system modeling and identification; numerical methods for predictive simulation; fault detection and isolation.
 In a broader sense, he is interested in real-time, fault-tolerant, optimization of (nuclear/fossil/renewable) energy generation and utilization.
 Prof. Schuster is the founder and first chair of the IEEE-CSS Technical Committee on Power Generation.

 About Professor Schuster